WHAT IT'S LIKE WHEN YOUR BABY NEEDS CLEFT PALATE SURGERY

 By Kerry Dolan

-I am one of the approximately 1,200 babies that are born with a bilateral cleft lip and cleft palate in the UK every year.
+I am one of the approximately 1,200 babies that are born with a bilateral cleft lip and cleft palate in the UK every year and has had cleft palate surgery.

-It hasn’t altered my life in any way, other than having routine surgery when I was tiny. something that did affect my life was when my daughter was also born with a cleft lip and palate.
+It hasn’t altered my life in any way, other than having cleft palate repair when I was tiny.
+Something that did affect my life was when my baby was also born with a cleft lip and palate.

 The Science Bit